SargeyWargey/Homoothya/Story/Drafts/Author's Note.md

 ## Historical Fiction

 I want to make it clear that this is a **historical fiction novel**.
 I conducted research and put tremendous effort into keeping this story weighted toward the historical side rather than the fictional.
 However, I didn't want this to read like a manuscript or a history textbook.
-I wanted it to read as the story of one man's life, with narrative flow and emotional impact, doing my best to honor his experience.
+I wanted it to read as the story of one man's life, with narrative flow and emotional impact, while doing my best to honor his experience.

 That said, nearly all the characters you'll meet are real people.
 Nearly all the events that take place are documented historical events.
 Where the historical record had gaps, I did my best to fill them in to create a cohesive narrative.
 There is a chapter at the end (don’t go read it yet!) where I explain the specific liberties I took for the sake of storytelling, what is documented historical record, and what I added to bridge the gaps.